WhiteHeadbanger/FileSystem/README.md

 ## How to execute

 1. Clone the project.
-2. Open a terminal in FS directory
+2. Open a terminal in 'src' directory
 3. Type `python3 main.py`
 4. Beware, it's buggy.